-Our advice to all companies that do any business with China (including those who simply have their products made in China) is to register their trademarks in China before they go there.
+Our advice to companies that do any business with China (including those that merely have their products made in China) is to register their trademarks in China before they go there.

-China is a first to register country, which means that whoever registers the trademark first gets it.
+China is a first to register country, which means that whoever registers a trademark first gets it.
+I repeat: in China, whoever registers a trademark first gets it.

 Yes, there is an exception for famous trademarks, but unless you are Coca-Cola, it is lunacy to bank on a Chinese court holding your trademark is famous when just going ahead and registering it costs so little.
-Most firms charge less than $5,000 for this.
-So even if the Chinese Court rules your trademark is famous, you will probably have spent at least $100,000 in making your case.
+Most firms charge less than $2,500 for this.
+So even if a Chinese Court does rule that your trademark is famous, you will probably need to spend at least $50,000 in making your case.
 The economics just are not there.

 Ferrari, the famous Italian car manufacturer, just proved our point.